VeronikaSedlackova/UpdateCSV_BankEntries/README.md

 <br>

-### 3. Add data to AdapterId and productive URL
+### 3. Add data

-#### Add AdapterId and URL
+#### Add AdapterId and productive URL and partly IDP URL
 By using [**addURLandAdapterId.ipynb**](https://github.com/VeronikaSedlackova/UpdateCSV_BankEntries/blob/master/addURLandAdapterId.ipynb) data for the common banks will be added

 *Check how many and which entries are still empty:*
-After using [**addURLandAdapterId.ipynb**](https://github.com/VeronikaSedlackova/UpdateCSV_BankEntries/blob/master/addURLandAdapterId.ipynb) the information will be displayed in the last command output
+After using [**addData.ipynb**](https://github.com/VeronikaSedlackova/UpdateCSV_BankEntries/blob/master/addURLandAdapterId.ipynb) the information will be displayed in the last command output

+*If too many entries are still empty you can use an extended file which adds data to selected banks:* [**addData_extended.ipynb**](https://github.com/VeronikaSedlackova/UpdateCSV_BankEntries/blob/master/addData_extended.ipynb)

 #### Remaining columns